Cultural Programming

 2026 Bristol Bay Indigenous Language Summit

 The Bristol Bay Foundation, in partnership with other regional entities, hosts a Bristol Bay Indigenous Language Summit bi-annually.
-The Language Summit brings together Dena’ina, Yupiaq/Yup’ik, and Alutiiq/Sugpiaq Elders, speakers, teachers, and learners in Anchorage to connect, discuss, and support existing region-wide efforts in language revitalization.
+The Language Summit brings together Dena’ina, Yupiaq/Yup’ik, and Alutiiq/Sugpiaq Elders, speakers, teachers, and learners to connect, discuss, and support existing region-wide efforts in language revitalization.
 Participants discuss and reflect on welcoming and supportive learning environments (language agreements), language and cultural materials, archiving, language learning practices, observe demonstrations of proven language teaching methods, and learn about approaches to developing language teachers.

-Christopher Liu (Egalaaq) and Lonny Strunk (Alaskuk) are Yup’ik computer scientists from the Lower Kuskokwim region.
+• Christopher Liu (Egalaaq) and Lonny Strunk (Alaskuk) are Yup’ik computer scientists from the Lower Kuskokwim region.
 Egalaaq was born and raised in Mamterilleq (Bethel), his mother is from Nunapicuaq and father is from Taiwan.
 Alaskuk grew up in Kuinerraq (Quinhagak), his mother is from Kuinerraq and father is from Washington and Oregon.

 From building online language tools as a hobby to building a business, Christopher and Lonny will share their journey behind Yuarcuun Technologies.
 Their keynote will highlight the meaningful Yup’ik language and historical insights they’ve learned along their journey.